-- (1) Advise, recommend, and consult with state departments, divisions, boards, commissions, and agencies concerning traffic safety, accident prevention, and traffic facilitation programs and activities and coordinate these programs and activities on an effective statewide basis. - (2) Organize and conduct, in cooperation with state departments and agencies, programs, services, and activities designed to aid political subdivisions in the control of traffic and prevention of traffic accidents. - (3) Develop informational, educational, and promotional material on traffic control and traffic accident prevention, disseminate the material through all possible means of public information, and serve as a clearinghouse for information and publicity on traffic control and accident prevention programs and activities of state departments and agencies.
-These activities must include materials and information designed to make senior citizens aware of the effect of age on driving ability. - (4) Cooperate with public and private agencies interested in traffic control and traffic accident prevention in the development and conduct of public informational and educational activities designed to promote traffic safety or to support the official traffic safety program of Indiana. - (5) Study and determine the merits of proposals affecting traffic control, traffic safety, or traffic accident prevention activities in Indiana and recommend to the governor and the general assembly the measures that will serve to further control and reduce traffic accidents.
+- 1. Advise, recommend, and consult with state departments, divisions, boards, commissions, and agencies concerning traffic safety, accident prevention, and traffic facilitation programs and activities and coordinate these programs and activities on an effective statewide basis. - 2.
+Organize and conduct, in cooperation with state departments and agencies, programs, services, and activities designed to aid political subdivisions in the control of traffic and prevention of traffic accidents. - 3.
+Develop informational, educational, and promotional material on traffic control and traffic accident prevention, disseminate the material through all possible means of public information, and serve as a clearinghouse for information and publicity on traffic control and accident prevention programs and activities of state departments and agencies.
+These activities must include materials and information designed to make senior citizens aware of the effect of age on driving ability. - 4.
+Cooperate with public and private agencies interested in traffic control and traffic accident prevention in the development and conduct of public informational and educational activities designed to promote traffic safety or to support the official traffic safety program of Indiana. - 5.
+Study and determine the merits of proposals affecting traffic control, traffic safety, or traffic accident prevention activities in Indiana and recommend to the governor and the general assembly the measures that will serve to further control and reduce traffic accidents.

-- (6) Study proposed revisions and amendments to the motor vehicle laws and all other laws concerning traffic safety and make recommendations relative to those laws to the governor and general assembly. - (7) Develop and conduct a program of effective alcohol and drug countermeasures to protect and conserve life and property on Indiana streets and highways.
+- 6. Study proposed revisions and amendments to the motor vehicle laws and all other laws concerning traffic safety and make recommendations relative to those laws to the governor and general assembly. - 7.
+Develop and conduct a program of effective alcohol and drug countermeasures to protect and conserve life and property on Indiana streets and highways.
 The TSD as the state's Traffic Safety Office is responsible for administering funding and oversight for the Traffic Safety Resource Prosecutor Program, Drug Recognition Expert and Standardized Field Sobriety Program, Child Passenger Safety Program, Teen Driver Safety Program, Judicial Outreach Program, Traffic Records Coordinating Committee.

-The TSD is comprised of five (5) dedicated staff, including the Division Director who coordinates the efforts of support staff.
-Staffing within the TSD includes three (3) regional program managers, and a statewide services program manager.
-Each regional program manager also serves as the program lead for one or more program specific area: impaired driving, motorcycle safety, occupant protection, young driver, speeding, traffic records, and child passenger safety.
-Regional Outreach Coordinators are managed by the TSD including: an Impaired Driving Training Coordinator, a Traffic-Safety Resource Prosecutor (TSRP), a Judicial Outreach Liaison (JOL), six (6) Law Enforcement Liaisons (LELs), and six (6) Child Passenger Safety Specialists (CPSSs) located regionally across Indiana.
+The TSD is comprised of seven (7) dedicated staff, including the Division Director who coordinates the efforts of support staff.
+Staffing within the TSD includes an Assistant Director with a focus on project development and administration, three (3) regional program managers, and a statewide services program manager, and a Traffic Records Analyst and Planner (TRAP) focusing on records analysis, project evaluation and planning.

+Each regional program manager also serves as the program lead for one or more program specific areas: impaired driving, motorcycle safety, occupant protection, young driver, speeding, traffic records, pedestrian, and child passenger safety.
+Community Outreach Coordinators are managed by the TSD including six (6) Law Enforcement Liaisons (LELs), and six (6) Child Passenger Safety Specialists (CPSSs) located regionally across Indiana.